fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 The first iteration of Verify was built around a synchronous flow, with API polling required to check the status of a request after its initiation and prior to the submission of the user's PIN code.

 In contrast, Verify Version 2 harnesses the power of webhooks.
 Initiating a request now provides you with a unique GUID.
-Your integration, assuming JWTs are your authorization method, will listen for incoming webhooks corresponding to the request GUID for updates.
+Assuming JWTs are your authorization method, your integration will listen for incoming webhooks corresponding to the GUID request for updates.
 The associated endpoints with these webhooks are:

 -   Initiate the request
 -   Verify the user's PIN